This easy broiled salmon recipe is ready in 10 minutes, making it perfect for a weeknight dinner.

 Expert Tips

-- This recipe works with ½-inch thick salmon fillets.
-If your salmon fillets are thicker, broil them 6 inches below the heating element for 5-6 minutes.
+- This recipe works with 1-inch thick salmon fillets.
+If your salmon fillets are thin like the one shown below, broil them 6 inches below the heating element for just 4 minutes.

 Recipe FAQs